The Bankrate promise

 Preparing for economic challenges in 2023

 A bit of advanced preparation can help you weather any difficulties you may experience this year when it comes to your income and expenses.
+Taking into account both personal financial habits and the larger economic landscape is crucial for making informed decisions about your debt and savings.

 If you find yourself laid off from work, you can expect to spend around five to six months searching for a new job, according to some reports.